 - GLEN embraces sustainability in all its activities.

-Cooperation of the Member Organisations is based on the Membership Agreement.
-The main decision making body is the Members Assembly, where representatives meet twice a year to discuss strategic and operational questions.
-The day-to-day operation of GLEN is managed by the Steering Committee with the support of the Network Officer.
+The co-operation among the Member Organisations is based on the Membership Agreement.
+The main decision making body is the Members and Multipliers Assembly, where representatives of members organisations and multipliers representatives meet twice a year to discuss strategic and operational questions.
+The day-to-day operations of GLEN are managed by the Steering Committee with the support of the Network Officer.